vtex-apps/checkout-summary/docs/README.md

 By default implementation we mean that whenever you use `checkout-summary` in your store you're actually using the `json` above behind the scenes.

 Therefore, in order to customize the Checkout Summary configuration, you can simply use the default implementation in your code and change it as you wish.
+For more information on which props you need to pass to the Summary component, [see below](#components).

-Additionally, you can also include a `"drawer"` block inside the `checkout-summary`, and the drawer trigger will appear alongside the "Summary" title.
+Additionally, you can also include a [Drawer](https://vtex.io/docs/components/content-blocks/vtex.store-drawer) inside the `checkout-summary`.

+Notice the following: the block declared as children of the `drawer-trigger` block will appear alongside the Summary title.

 ```jsonc
 {